Welcoming the Year of the Dragon: Chinese New Year 2024 Predictions and Horoscope | Buddha Prayer Shop

 The Dhammapada: The Buddha’s Path of Wisdom, translated from Pāli by Acharya Buddharakkhita

-Let one guard oneself against irritability in bodily action;
+Let one guard oneself against irritability in speech;

 The Dhammapada: The Buddha’s Path of Wisdom, translated from Pāli by Acharya Buddharakkhita